-Cancers in the liver can be either primary (originating in the liver) or secondary (for example, from intestine).
-If it starts from liver cells it is called hepatocellular carcinoma or HCC.
-If it starts from cells of the bile ducts in liver then it is called as cholangiocarcinoma or if starts in the gallbladder, then it is known as gallbladder carcinoma.
-Cancers in the liver which have spread from another part of the body are usually named after the primary site (for example, liver metastases from a bowel primary).
+Cancers in the liver can be either primary (originating in the liver) or secondary (for example, from the intestine).
+If it starts from liver cells it called hepatocellular carcinoma or HCC.
+If it starts from cells of the bile ducts in the liver then it called cholangiocarcinoma or if starts in the gallbladder, then it known as gallbladder carcinoma. the Cancers in the liver which have spread from another part of the body usually named after the primary site (for example, liver metastases from a bowel primary).

 HCC is the sixth most common cancer in the world.
-Liver cancer usually develops in a cirrhotic liver, where the cells have been destroyed and replaced by tough scar tissue.
-The viral infections like hepatitis C (HCV) and hepatitis B (HBV) are the main cause of liver cirrhosis.
+Liver cancer usually develops in a cirrhotic liver, where the cells destroyed and replaced by tough scar tissue.
+Viral infections like hepatitis C (HCV) and hepatitis B (HBV) the main cause of liver cirrhosis.
 The other causes include fatty liver disease, auto-immune hepatitis.
 Liver cancer/HCC is more common in people over 50, and men are slightly more likely to develop it than women.
-Due to the high prevalence of HCV and HBV in Pakistan; liver cancer is increasingly being diagnosed in younger patients.
-Twenty percent of the liver cancers are found in a liver that does not have cirrhosis,.
+Due to the high prevalence of HCV and HBV in Pakistan. the cancer increasingly being diagnosed in younger patients.
+Twenty percent of liver cancers found in a liver that does not have cirrhosis.